 “There is more in the world than writing” She said.
 I was in pain, not thinking.

 I spent about four hours in the hospital having various things checked out yesterday but it turns out there were no broken bones, so the doctor suspected I may have a blood clot and it turns out that isn’t the case either.
 Of course all she could do at the end of the day was prescribe anti-inflammatory drugs and pain killers then send me home.
 Trouble is she was just guessing.
 Well, that is my impression of what she was doing.

 What has this to do with writing or blogging?

 A good question and indeed it has nothing to do with writing whatsoever.
-Except of course having time to write which I otherwise would not have had, and how we use time matters a lot.
-I had some work that needed completing yesterday which is now delayed until I am well enough to do complete it.
+Except of course having time to write which I otherwise would not have had.
+And, as I always suggest, how we use time matters a lot.
+I had repair work that needed completing yesterday which is now delayed until I am well enough to do complete it.
 At least a few days.
 In the hospital I did spend time adding some notes to future articles that I am working on, using Evernote.